Ediser-mEDRA/ARDI-service/api/search-ardi.md

 ]
 ```

-The array will be empty if no ardi matches the query parameters.
+The array will be empty if no ARDI matches the query parameters.

 An array of objects was chosen (and not, for example, an array of strings) because it can be easily extended with other keys.